Vikram5250/Hall-Booking/README.md

-Here's the updated README file tailored to your use of Spring Boot for the backend:

----

 # Hall Booking System

-The Hall Booking System is a web application designed to manage hall bookings seamlessly.
+The Hall Booking System is a basic web application designed to manage hall bookings.
 It provides functionalities to create, view, update, and delete hall booking entries.

 ## Features